SamScherer1/SwiftDJITutorials/source/ios-tutorials/GSDemo.md

 ~~~

-In the above code, we also added an NSNotification observer to check the DJI Mobile SDK's state, to make sure it was sucessfully registered.
-At the same time, we implement the **addWaypoints** gesture action by calling DJIMapController's
+In the above code, we also added an NSNotification observer to check the DJI Mobile SDK's state and make sure it was sucessfully registered.
+At the same time, we implement the **addWaypoints** gesture action by calling DJIMapController's add(point:CGPoint, for mapView:) method to add waypoints to the map.

-     func add(point:CGPoint, for mapView:MKMapView)
-method to add waypoints to the map.
 Next, we implement the IBAction method **editBtn**, which will update the button's title and clean up waypoints based on the value of **isEditingPoints**.
 Finally, we implement MKMapViewDelegate's method to change the pin color to purple.

 When you are done with all the steps above, build and run your project and try to add waypoints on the map.
 If everything is fine, you will see the following animation: